2 Techniques for Counting

 Corollary 2.1 (With replacement, order matters) If order matters and we select with replacement, there are \(n^k\) ways to select \(k\) items from a collection of \(n\) unique items.

-Corollary 2.1 enables us to count the number of different possible outcomes an experiment that involves repeating a smaller experiment many times can have.
+Corollary 2.1 enables us to count the number of outcomes in an experiment that involves repeating a smaller experiment many times.

 2.2.2 Without Replacement, Order Matters